lawnjelly/godot-llightmap/LIGHT_PROBES.md

 My aim is to produce level probe data files that when compressed come to around 50kb or less.
 This should allow a typical 20 level game to use 1 meg for light probe data.

+## Baking Probes
+* Simply create your lightmap as usual, making sure the output exr file is present for the lightmap (the AO is not used).
+* Once you are happy with the lightmap, change the bake mode to `Light Probes`.
+* Click `bake`.
+* The data file (needed at runtime) will be output to the exact same folder / filename as your combined filename, except the extension will be changed to `.probe`.
+You might want to keep your combined lightmap (e.g. PNG) and the probe file together for each level.
+* When baking probes, there are some settings in the `Light Probes` rollout in the inspector for the LLightmap node.
+* Probe density determines how many probes are used.
+More probes gives more resolution, but larger data file sizes.
+You may need higher density on larger maps, but note that the number of probes is roughly the cube of this value, so data sizes / bake times may increase exponentially.
+* Probe samples.
+This determines how many samples are taken for indirect lighting, and against each light.
+The default should be fine, however you can reduce it for rough versions.

 ## Runtime
 At runtime there are two main areas that need to be dealt with: